 Message Code Level Could not resolve Marking Structure id 801 warn STIX 1.x full file paths are not processed, yet 802 warn Location id may not contain all aspects of the STIX 1.x CIQAddress object 803 warn Object reference id may not be handled correctly 804 warn CybOX object object not handled yet 805 warn Email property not handled yet 806 warn file:extended_properties:windows_pebinary_ext:optional_header is not 807 warn implemented yet object found in id cannot be converted to a pattern, yet.
-808 warn Not in use 809 warn Negation of id is not handled yet 810 warn Custom object with no name cannot be handled yet 811 warn Condition condition on a hive property not handled.
+808 warn Related Objects of cyber observables for id are not handled yet.
+Not currently in use.
+809 warn Negation of id is not handled yet 810 warn Custom object with no name cannot be handled yet 811 warn Condition condition on a hive property not handled.
 812 warn Cannot convert CybOX 2.x class name name to an object_path_root_name 813 error Not in use 814 warn property in id are not handled, yet.
 815 info Ambiguous file path path was not processed 816 warn Pattern expression with STIX 1.x custom objects in id is ignored 817 warn Pattern expression with STIX 1.x custom properties in id is ignored 818 warn